-The Commission typically receives between 500 and 600 complaints each year.
+Field Operations typically receives between 500 and 600 complaints each year.
 These complaints may originate with operators, mineral owners, surface owners, government agencies or public citizens.
 Anyone can make a complaint to the Commission.
 The complaints may involve pollution, safety, plugging, surface equipment, lease expiration, water wells and many other issues.
-Some complaints involve matters that are outside the jurisdiction of the Commission.
-Some complaints involve violation of Commission Statewide Rules (SWR).
-The purpose of this Standard Operating Guideline (SOG) is to provide consistent direction to the District Offices and Field Operations in properly handling complaints.
+Some complaints involve matters that are outside the jurisdiction of the Commission, while others involve violation of Commission Statewide Rules (SWR).
+With standard operating guidelines, Field Operations seeks to provide consistent direction to the District Offices and Austin staff to properly handle complaints.